 Figure 3- Soot and Sulfate aerosol sizes (A) 1000nm (B) 50nm (C) 100nm [6]

 Volcanic activities and man-made pollution such as fossil fuel combustion release sulfur dioxide into the atmosphere.
-Sulfur dioxide is a harmful aerosol to human and climate.
-It forms sulfuric gases through convection with warm air for sulfate aerosols in Figure 4.
+Sulfur dioxide is a harmful aerosol to humans and climate.
 Figure 3 shows that the sizes of sulfate aerosols are varied from 50nm to 1000nm.
-The aerosols in are fine particles that can be easily inhaled into the lungs, which causes lung cancer.
+The aerosols in are fine particles that can be easily inhaled into the lungs, which causes lung cancer [7] .
 They also have cooling effect to the climate with their scattering properties.
-[3] It can scatter and absorb wavelengths in the atmosphere ranged from 370nm to 880nm.[7]
+[3] It can scatter and absorb wavelengths in the atmosphere ranged from 370nm to 880nm.[8]

 Sulfate aerosols suspend in both the troposphere and stratosphere [3] They are reactive to water vapour and other gases such as nitrogen and chlorine.
-A chemical reaction that includes sulfate aerosols in the stratosphere is heterogeneous chemical reaction.